-As regards the type of network elements that were covered by regulation, ducts and pipes were universally regulated across all countries (19 NRAs that answered, did it positively), as listed in table AlI.14 of Annex II, underscoring their critical role in network deployment.
-Chambers and manholes were also widely regulated, though slightly less so than ducts and pipes, being included in the regulatory frameworks of most NRAs but absent in 3 countries30.
-Poles were less regulated when compared to ducts, pipes, chambers and manholes, being included in the regulatory frameworks of 13 NRAs and absent in 5 cases31.
+As regards the type of network elements that were covered by regulation, ducts and pipes were almost universally regulated across countries (95% of the NRAs), as listed in table AII.14 of Annex II, underscoring their critical role in network deployment.
+Chambers and manholes were also widely regulated, though slightly less so than ducts and pipes, being included in the regulatory frameworks of most NRAs but absent in 3 countries.
+Poles were less regulated when compared to ducts, pipes, chambers and manholes, being included in the regulatory frameworks of 13 NRAs and absent in 5 cases.

-5.2.1.
+4.2.1.
 Ducts and pipes

-Firstly, as regards the regulation applicable to ducts and pipes, when considering the access services provided by the SMP operators, they most commonly had to offer (i) unblocking and/or repairing of PI32 (14 countries) and (ii) feasibility analysis (14 countries).
+Firstly, as regards the regulation applicable to ducts and pipes, when considering the access services provided by the SMP operators, they most commonly had to offer (i) unblocking and/or repairing of PI (14 countries) and (ii) feasibility analysis (14 countries).
 Cable removal was mandated in 12 countries, while interventions in ducts (e.g. cable replacement, joints) were obligatory for the SMP operators in 10 countries.
-Cable installation was imposed by only 8 NRAs33.
-Nevertheless, in case of Portugal, the access seeker/customer could install the cables in the SMP operator's ducts by itself.
-Details regarding the various combinations that the NRAs have chosen are included in table All.15 of Annex II.
-Regarding other wholesale services mentioned by NRAs, 7 NRAs considered restrictions regarding the cables which can be used, while another 7 determined that the SMP operator was allowed to require certification for access seekers/alternative operators' personnel.
+Cable installation was imposed by only 8 NRAs.
+Moreover, in case of Portugal and Ireland, the access seeker/customer could install the cables in the SMP operator's ducts by itself.
+Details regarding the various combinations that the NRAs have chosen are included in table AII.15 of Annex II.
+Regarding other wholesale services mentioned by NRAs, 7 NRAs considered restrictions regarding the cables which can be used, while another 7 determined that the SMP operator is allowed to require certification for access seekers/alternative operators' personnel.